mdshemul48/scrap-content-using-bs4/readme.md

 # Scraping Script

 This script is designed to scrape data from a specified website.
 The script uses the Python library `beautifulsoup4` to parse the HTML and extract the desired data.
-The extracted data can then be saved to a CSV file for further analysis.
+The extracted data can then be saved to a JSON file for further proccess.

 ## Features